megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 Notice the `Version` field in the projection, which indicates the number of changes that the entity has gone through.

 On the other hand, when it comes to appending new events for an aggregate, the event store needs to be aware of potential concurrency problems and handle them.
 After all, the ordering of the events matter.
-That's why the event store usually implements optimistic concurrency control, leveraging the version field we touched on earlier.
+That's why the event store usually implements **optimistic concurrency control**, leveraging the version field we touched on earlier.
 Essentially, when trying to append new events, the version being worked with is specified.
 If it doesn't match the current version of the aggregate in the event store (maybe because some other process appended a new event), then the operation has to fail, or otherwise adapt to make sure the data remains consistent.

 ### Advantages and disadvantages